Gogul-S/dmgnews/README.md

 ### Note
 * useInfinite query was causing some issues when used in conjuction with persist library, hence not used for pagination.
 Instead a custom logic has been put into place by manipulating query keys.
-Ideally we can should use refetch to fetch data or use useInfiniteQuery, and avoid query re-rendering.
+* Ideally we should use refetch to fetch data or use useInfiniteQuery, and avoid query re-rendering.
 Took this decision to manipulate keys as even in offline mode the cached data against this keys would be given to view and it was very late to switch to a different state management library.